This post may contain affiliate links. Please read our disclosure policy.

 Yes!
 This freezes well and will keep well for up to a month.
 It’s best to freeze them in individual balls so that you don’t have to thaw the whole batch to enjoy some.
 Freeze the balls solid on a baking sheet before transferring to a freezer bag or container.

 This cookie dough is safe to eat, but it is best not to eat a normal cookie dough straight from the bowl.
 Raw eggs and raw flour can both contain salmonella and E-coli which can make you ill.
-This edible cookie dough is eggless and made with coconut and almond flour, so it’s perfectly safe to eat.
+This edible cookie dough is eggless and made with almond flour, so it’s perfectly safe to eat.

 It’s never a bad idea to have a batch of edible cookie dough on hand for a mid afternoon snack!
 It’s great for an after school treat for the kids, that’s if there’s any left for them!